TarunTheo13/job-finder/README.md

 # Job Finder

-Uses firecrawl and OpenAI to scrape for jobs relevant to the CV.
+Uses Firecrawl and OpenAI to scrape for jobs relevant to the CV provided.

 ## Setup